-The plan shall address the issues identified in the assessment with an overarching goal of helping the client/family achieve self-sufficiency and successful integration.
-The plan must include:
+The plan shall address the issues identified in the assessment with an overarching goal of helping to achieve self-sufficiency and successful integration.
+The plan may include:

 - 3.2.9.7.1 The employability plan outlined in 45 C.F.R. s.
-400.79; - 3.2.9.7.2 A determination of the total amount of income a particular individual or family unit would require to achieve economic self-sufficiency and a strategy and timetable for attaining that level of income; - 3.2.9.7.3 Activities that will improve the client or family's integration in the community, such as learning English, orientation, and involvement with other community organizations; and - 3.2.9.7.4 Measurable goals and specific and substantive action steps needed to attain those goals, time frames/target dates for each step, and staff responsible for the plan's implementation.
+400.79; - 3.2.9.7.2 A determination of the total amount of income a particular individual or family unit would require to achieve economic self-sufficiency and a strategy and timetable for attaining that level of income; - 3.2.9.7.3 Activities that will improve integration in the community, such as learning English, orientation, and involvement with other community organizations; and - 3.2.9.7.4 Measurable goals and concrete action steps needed to attain those goals, time frames/target dates for each step, and staff responsible for the plan's implementation.

-The Plan shall be developed cooperatively with the client or family, with input from the case coordinator/manager as appropriate.
-The plan shall be developed using the concept of "risk-appropriate care" that addresses identified barriers or risk factors that clients are unable to overcome without assistance.
-If the client is capable of overcoming a specific risk factor or barrier without external intervention, then resources will not be used to resolve the barrier.
+The plan shall be developed cooperatively with participants, with input from the case coordinator/manager as appropriate.
+The plan shall be developed using the concept of "risk-appropriate care" that addresses identified barriers or risk factors participants are unable to overcome without assistance.
+If the participant is capable of overcoming a specific risk factor or barrier without external intervention, then resources will not be used to resolve the barrier.

-The Vendor shall provide a copy of the Family Integration and Self Sufficiency Plan to the client.
-The plan shall be reviewed at appropriate intervals with the client and amended when necessary.
-Any revisions to the plan shall be signed by the client.
+The Vendor or subcontracted provider shall provide a copy of the plan to the participant.
+The plan shall be reviewed at appropriate intervals with the participant and amended when necessary.
+Any revisions to the plan shall be signed by the participant.